 Food

 Le Thillot has kept several good charcuterie shops known for andouilles and sausages smoked with Vosges wood.
-Ideal for a picnic basket back at the chalet.
+Ideal for a picnic basket to take back to the chalet.
+The Tuesday morning market brings together local producers and food artisans.

 Base vs excursion